E-wave112/fincra-node-sdk/README.md

 | `action`   | string  | false  | The action of the transaction.it is usually one of credit or debit |
 | `page`     | string  | false  | The page number.                                                  |
 | `perPage`  | string  | false  | The number of records per page.                                    |

-Want to contribute?
-Contributions are welcome!
-Kindly refer to the [contribution guidelines](CONTRIBUTING.md).